BenGlasser/demeter/README.md

 Nice YOLO! 😎😎😎

 If that completes without errors you should be good to go.
 You should be able to hit http://localhost:4000 in your browser and see a bunch of foodtrucks 🚚

+#### Mix Hydrate Task

+This project contains a mix task for hydrating the database with fresh foodtruck data.
+This task can be run with the command `mix hydrate` and can be run any time wether the service is running or not.

 ## Testing